 - Cover with a tea towel and leave to sit at room temperature for at least 24 but no longer than 48 hours.

-- Once culturing is complete stir or process in the following ingredients:
+- Once culturing is complete stir or process with salt and nutritional yeast

 - Pulse all ingredients in a food processor until broken down, but leave some texture to the finished pesto.